SecureFromScratch/Recipes-Workshop/walkthrough/Challanges.md

 What needs to be changed in the code to prevent this?

 ---

+### Denial of service

+It's possible to overwrite an important system file, which can cause a denial of service.
+Can you do it?

+---

 ### Create a Recipe in Someone Else’s Name